Hi. My name is Jeremy. Two of my favorite things are basketball and programming, so I created Basketball GM.

 Finally, I am strongly opposed to the "freemium" trend in gaming, recently popularized by FarmVille and Candy Crush and tons of other insanely profitable games.
 These games are not designed for maximal enjoyment.
 They're fun enough to keep you playing, of course, but the real goal of them is to be annoying enough that they convince you to buy artificial power-ups within the game.
 This is a complete perversion of market incentives that normally should be perfectly aligned with the user's best interest: the more fun the game is, the more people will play.
 Basketball GM will always have that as its primary goal.

-If you want to know more about the history of Basketball GM, read this.
+If you want to know more about the development history of Basketball GM, read this blog post.

 I also want to thank BrowserStack for helping with cross-browser testing.